Justaus3r/Anfu/README.md

 ## Usage:
 #### Windows:
-Just install the executable and start using it
+Just download the executable and start using it

 ##### Linux:
 - Download the zip and extract it